Immortality

 Laws, institutions, infrastructure, written language, architecture, philosophy, religion, science, engineering, economic systems, political structures, military organizations, universities, libraries, legal codes — these are the paternal channel.
 They are not carried in cells.
 They are carried in stone, in text, in institutions, in the minds of students taught by teachers taught by teachers.
 They are fragile in ways biology is not.
 A library can burn.
 A civilization can fall.
 A language can die.
 The mitochondrial chain requires nothing except a mother and a daughter.
 The cultural chain requires active maintenance by every generation that inherits it.

 This is not to say women contributed nothing to civilization.
 That is obviously false.
-It is to say that the drive to build external systems of permanence — the compulsion to leave a mark on the world that outlasts the individual — is disproportionately male, and the mitochondrial framework suggests why.
-He has no biological channel that persists intact.
+It is to say that the drive to build external systems of permanence — the compulsion to leave something in the world that outlasts the individual — is disproportionately male, and the channel framework suggests why.
+He has no biological transmission that persists intact.
 His body contributes half a set of shuffled chromosomes and nothing else.
 If he wants to send something forward in time that is recognizably his, he has to build it.
 Out of stone, out of words, out of institutions.
-Civilization is a gift by men — the accumulated effort of billions of individuals who knew they would disappear biologically and chose to persist through what they made.
+Civilization is the accumulated effort of billions of individuals who knew they would disappear biologically and chose to persist through what they made.

 But the gift requires a deal.
 A man who has no stake in the future has no reason to build for it.
-A man excluded from reproduction — from fatherhood, from family, from the basic biological transaction that gives his effort meaning — has no incentive to maintain the civilization that excluded him.
-He has every incentive to tear it down.
-Throughout history, societies with extreme reproductive inequality — where a small number of men monopolized access to women — have been the most violent.
-The men at the bottom had nothing to lose and nothing to protect.
+A man excluded from reproduction — from fatherhood, from family, from the basic biological transaction that gives his effort meaning — has weaker incentive to maintain the civilization that excluded him.
+Throughout history, societies with extreme reproductive inequality — where a small number of men monopolized access to women — have tended toward higher rates of male violence.
+The men at the bottom had less to lose and less to protect.

-Monogamy is the lowest-violence solution.
-Not a moral achievement.
-Not a romantic ideal.
-A strategic compromise.
-It gives every man a stake.
-One woman, one family, one reason to lay bricks instead of throwing them.
+Monogamy, in this frame, is not a moral achievement.
+It is a strategic compromise.
+It gives more men a stake.
+One partner, one family, one reason to lay bricks instead of throwing them.
 It converts potential destroyers into builders by offering each one a share in the future.
-The man who has a wife and children will defend the city.
-The man who has nothing will burn it.

 He has to build the road, and the road crumbles the moment someone stops maintaining it.
 Every empire that fell, every library that burned, every language that went silent was a failure of his channel.
 Her channel ran through all of it, undisturbed, needing nothing from the surface.

 Her success is having a granddaughter.
 That is the mitochondrial definition of winning — the chain extended by two links, the engine copied twice, the hardware delivered to a new generation that will deliver it again.
-Everything she does that the culture finds mysterious or frustrating — her selectivity in choosing a mate, her obsession with stability, her willingness to sacrifice ambition for family, her gravitational pull toward the domestic, her deep investment in relationships over abstractions — follows directly from this.
+Everything she does that the culture finds mysterious or frustrating — her selectivity in choosing a mate, her gravitational pull toward stability, her willingness to subordinate ambition to family, her deep investment in relationships over abstractions — follows directly from this.
 She is optimizing for the chain.
 The chain does not care about her career.
-It does not care about her Instagram.
+It does not care about her social media.
 It needs a daughter, and then it needs that daughter to have a daughter.
-Everything else is noise.
+Everything else is noise relative to that.

 It is also why his contribution eventually includes everybody.
 The mitochondrial chain is exclusive — it benefits only the direct maternal line.
 Civilization is inclusive — it benefits anyone who lives inside it.
 The antibiotic he developed cures strangers' children.
 The legal system he constructed protects people whose names he never knew.
 His channel, by its nature, cannot be hoarded.
 Once built, it belongs to the commons.
 Her channel, by its nature, cannot be shared.
 It belongs to the line and only the line.